georgejacobplammoottil/dstoolkit/README.md

 Helper functions for data exploration

 Current functionality
-1. means()
-Function to describe a variable - detailed and summary
+# means() - Function to describe a variable - detailed and summary
-# Count of unique values
+1. Count of unique values
-# List of distinct values if distinct values < 10
+2. List of distinct values if distinct values < 10
-# Top and Bottom 5 values
+3. Top and Bottom 5 values
-# Univariate distribution with percentiles
+4. Univariate distribution with percentiles

-2. binner()
+5. Verbose for all percentiles and default for quartiles

-Function to get a bivariate summary
+# binner() - Function to get a bivariate summary
-# Allows exclusions
+1. Allows exclusions
-# keeps tied values in same bucket
+2. Keeps tied values in same bucket
-# Provides averages, bucket definition and observation count
+3. Provides averages, bucket definition and observation count